tiprankstipranks

 VOOG Summary

-Vanguard S&P 500 Growth ETF (VOOG) is a fund that follows the S&P 500 Growth index, focusing on large U.S. companies expected to grow faster than the overall market.
-It mainly holds technology and communication stocks, with big names like Microsoft and Nvidia among its top positions.
-Someone might invest in VOOG to seek long-term growth and to get instant diversification across many leading U.S. growth companies in a single investment.
-A key risk is that it is heavily tilted toward tech and other growth stocks, so its price can rise and fall more sharply than the broader market.
+The Vanguard S&P 500 Growth ETF (VOOG) is a fund that follows the S&P 500 Growth index, focusing on large U.S. companies expected to grow faster than the overall market.
+It holds many well-known names, including Microsoft, Apple, Nvidia, Amazon, and Alphabet (Google’s parent company), with a big tilt toward technology and communication services.
+Someone might invest in VOOG to seek long-term growth and to own a wide mix of leading U.S. growth stocks in a single investment.
+A key risk is that it is heavily dependent on growth and tech-related stocks, so its price can rise and fall sharply.

 How much will it cost me?The Vanguard S&P 500 Growth ETF (VOOG) has an expense ratio of 0.07%, meaning you’ll pay $0.70 per year for every $1,000 invested.
 This is lower than average because it’s passively managed, tracking the S&P 500 Growth Index to keep costs down.